 Blended Degree Programs

 The purpose of the blended program (AA-2012-01) is to provide an accelerated pathway from a bachelor’s to a master’s degree and to enhance the undergraduate learning experience.
+Blended programs award a bachelor's degree and a master's degree at the same time.
 Students should have a clear and unambiguous path to receive their baccalaureate degree if they choose not to complete their master’s degree program.

 ADMISSION to BLENDED PROGRAM